fionanealon/boxplot/README.md

 To run the notebook, you must have Jupyter installed on your machine.
 You can install this using the Anaconda Python distribution.

-The notebook itself is called boxplot.ipynb.
+The notebook itself is called Boxplot.ipynb.